 Some of our services include sighthound safe haven, counterconditioning, and skills training as needed, free public assistance, outreach, & education programs, and careful hound placement to well-matched homes/guardians as appropriate.
 We serve all needy sighthound breeds, including but not limited to the Afghan hound, Borzoi, Podenco Ibicenco / Ibizan hound, Podenco Canario, Galgo Espanol, Irish Wolfhound, Scottish Deerhound, Saluki, Silken Windhound, Azawakh, and similar, including mixes of these.
 We also help all other dogs and their humans as funds allow.
 Although we began as an international rescue services charity, our efforts are now mainly within the USA.

 We are not a kennel.
 The dogs live indoors; they have bedrooms just as most of your beloved children have, and they enjoy the same amenities we do, including among other things, couches, memory foam beds, fresh air, windows with views, huge, secure play yards, and the 24/7/365 care of their trusted humans, plus the company of conspecifics.
 Their behavioral and emotional as well as physical health, their happiness, their safety and security, and the elevation of their species’ status in society–all of these goals inspire our work for them daily.

-Though our efforts have expanded since our founding, our heart will never leave the Spanish hound.
+Though our efforts have expanded and transitioned since our founding, the SSAS heart will never leave the Spanish hound.
 Below is a short overview of the plight of Spanish sighthounds for those unfamiliar with it.